schmidhorst/synology-ddns-IPv6/README.md

    - Ionos     : https://www.ionos.de/hilfe/domains/ip-adresse-konfigurieren/dynamisches-dns-ddns-einrichten-bei-company-name
    - ipv64.net : https://ipv64.net/dyndns

+You can now use the setup script to do steps 2 and 3 for you:
+SSH into your Synology and use:
+`curl -sL https://raw.githubusercontent.com/JensHouses/synology-ddns-IPv6/main/setup.sh | sudo bash`

-3) Copy the php scripts from this repository to `/usr/syno/bin/ddns/`.
+2) Copy the php scripts from this repository to `/usr/syno/bin/ddns/`.
 And make it executable (chmod 755 ...)
    - `/usr/syno/bin/ddns/strato46.php`
    - `/usr/syno/bin/ddns/ionos46.php`
    - `/usr/syno/bin/ddns/ipv64.php`
-5) Add to that configuration file /etc.defaults/ddns_provider.conf the lines
+3) Add to that configuration file /etc.defaults/ddns_provider.conf the lines

        [STRATO_4_6]
          modulepath=/usr/syno/bin/ddns/strato46.php